pietervdvn/MapComplete/Docs/Layers/recycling.md

   - *This is a recycling container*  corresponds with  `recycling_type=container`
   - *This is a recycling centre*  corresponds with  `recycling_type=centre`
   - *Waste disposal container for residual waste*  corresponds with  `amenity=waste_disposal`
+  - *This is a pickup point.
+The waste material is placed here without placing it in a dedicated container.*  corresponds with  `recycling_type=pickup_point`
+  - *This is a dump where the waste material is stacked.*  corresponds with  `recycling_type=dump`